Clams and Mussels in Garlic Butter White Wine Sauce will take you straight to the beach. The light, yet extremely flavorful broth can’t be beat.

 The next most important step is to thoroughly rinse and drain the clams and mussels, to wash away any sand or dirt particles

-The first time I made Clams and Mussels in Garlic Butter Wine Sauce I thought I went way overboard with the amount of both the clams and mussel.
+The first time I made Clams and Mussels in Garlic Butter Wine Sauce I thought I went way overboard with the amount of both the clams and mussels.
 However, there’s only a small amount of meat inside each shell, so it was just enough.

 HOW TO COOK CLAMS AND MUSSELS IN GARLIC BUTTER WINE SAUCE